MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 - Sign the .cab file

 > [!NOTE]
-> The .dll representing the custom actions group, its dependencies and the .cab which will contain all of them, must be properly signed with a valid certificate.
-The certifcate must also be present in the desktop on which the desktop flow containing the custom actions runs on.
+> The .dll representing the custom actions group (preview), its dependencies and the .cab which will contain all of them, must be properly signed with a valid certificate.
+The certifcate must also be present in the desktop on which the desktop flow containing the custom actions (preview) runs on.

-When extending the SDK keep in mind the following analogy:
+Keep in mind the following analogy:
-1. Every project (.dll) is a module (custom actions group).
+1. Every project (.dll) referencing the SDK is a module (custom actions group (preview)).
 2. Actions of this module are represented by classes inside that project.

 After installing the Power Automate Desktop Actions templates for Visual Studio (preview), open Visual Studio and choose one of the following options: